Niilo Koponen

 Niilo Emil Koponen (March 6, 1928 - December 3, 2013) was an American educator and politician.

 Early life

 Born in New York City to Finnish parents, he lived with them in a housing cooperative in a Jewish neighborhood in the Bronx.
 Koponen attended the High School of Music & Art in New York City.

 Education

 He attended Cooper Union with a major in civil engineering from 1947 to 1948.
-He then attended what is now known as Central State College in Wilberforce, Ohio graduating with a B.S.
+He then attended Wilberforce University in Wilberforce, Ohio graduating with a B.S.
 1952 in social administration and sociology.
 In 1957, Koponen received a B.Ed from the University of Alaska in education and anthropology, along with a teaching certificate.
 In 1958-59, he and his family moved for him to study anthropology at the London School of Economics, where he matriculated with honors.
 In 1964-66, the family again left Fairbanks, in order to study educational administration at Harvard University's Graduate School of Education and earned his doctorate there.